Akshita-2/Major_Project/README.md

-# 🚀 Hiredly - Your AI Career Co-Pilot
+# 🚀 Hiredly - Your AI Career Co-Pilot and Career Assistance.

 Streamline your job application process with an AI-powered suite that analyzes, optimizes, and prepares you for your next big opportunity.
 Built with Streamlit and powered by Google's Gemini AI.